 - 1 rack (or 8 chops) frenched rack of lamb, cut separately You can chop these either 1 or 2 ribs together

-- 1/4 cup + 2 tbsp olive oil
+- ¼ cup + 2 tbsp olive oil

 - 4 cloves garlic minced

-- 2 tbsp dried oregano
+- 2 tablespoon dried oregano

-- 1 tbsp cumin
+- 1 tablespoon cumin

-- 1 tsp paprika
+- 1 teaspoon paprika

-- 1/2 tsp red pepper
+- ½ teaspoon red pepper